ONSdigital/ras-secure-message/README.md

 ## Setup
 Based on python 3.4

-Create a new virtual env for python3
+Create a new virtual env for python3 and make sure that it's activated

 ```
 mkvirtual --python=</path/to/python3.4 <your env name>
 ```

-Install dependencies using pip
+Install dependencies for the application using pip

 ```
 pip install -r requirements.txt
 ```

-Set RAS_SM_PATH environment variable
+Set RAS_SM_PATH environment variable, this can be done either by setting it in the terminal, or by setting it in the source file.
+For example '.zshrc' '.bashrc' etc

 ```
 export RAS_SM_PATH=/Users/user/projects/secure-messaging/ras-secure-message